 1270, Elderslie, Renfrewshire, Scotland.

+William Wallace was the second son of Malcolm (or Alan) Wallace, Laird of Elderslie and Auchinbothie, a small landowner.
 His mother was the daughter of Sir Hugh Crawford, Sheriff of Ayr.

 From members of his family.

 1270: Wallace was born in a medieval fortification, the foundations of which now lie below the monument to him in Elderslie.
 Little of his youth is known but a wandering minstrel called "Blind Harry" told many tales of the deeds of Wallace in the 15th Century.
 How reliable these are is anyone's guess but it is likely that there was a good deal of romantic embroidery involved in the stories.
 Harry claims that Wallace was already a powerful individual by his late teenage years and had killed many Englishmen who had crossed him.